aqyblitz/research-bbc/README.md

 `./a.out <path_to_file>`
 `path_to_file` is a path to the input data file.

-### Note
-These parallel implementations take user-specified parameters to partition input into blocks.
-The number of blocks CANNOT exceed the number of vertices in the graph.
-There exists code to fit the logic of assigning multiple replica nodes to operate on the same partitions of data to create a more robust and fault tolerant system, but the functionality has not been completed.
 =========
 #### simple_parallel
 C++ code that can be compiled and run as such.